New CSB ‘Safety Digest’ focuses on emergency planning, response

 Released on Oct.
 31, the resource outlines responsibilities of first responders, companies and communities when preparing for and responding to chemical incidents.

 For first responders:

-- Ensure proper hazmat training and equipment.
+- Ensure workers receive proper hazmat training and have access to necessary equipment.

 - Conduct frequent drills and exercise plans to respond to possible chemical releases.

 - Communicate with the companies in their communities that deal with chemicals.

 - Know the key facility contacts in an emergency.

 - Communicate frequently and openly with residents, businesses and emergency management officials about chemical hazards in their community and emergency response plans.